carashri/Predicting-ICU-Mortality/README.md

 ### Predicting ICU Mortality Using Natural Language Processing

 #### Goal
-Using the MIMIC-III database, based on caregiver notes identify ICU patients who are at high risk of mortality within 24 hours of admission.
+Using natural language processing, based on caregiver notes identify ICU patients who are at high risk of mortality within 24 hours of admission.

 #### Methods Used
 *Natural Language Processing